kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 the new fields, but the scheduler will not know what to do about them.
 It will end up ignoring them, which can lead to incorrect scheduling decisions.
 Note that this scenario only applies to the initial 1.34 release and will not apply for 1.35+.
+The recommendation is that the user should not enable this alpha feature unless the scheduler is updated to 1.34 and enables the alpha feature as well.

 ## Production Readiness Review Questionnaire